gbv/cocoda/docs/guide-login.md

 ![](img/cocoda-settings-account2-en.png)

+You can now change the registry to save your mappings between 'Local' (your browser) and 'Concordance Registry' (database from the GBV).
+You can also change your display name and the identity which will be stored in the mappings you save.

-By clicking on 'Account Page' you can access the overlay of the Login-Server.
-Here you can inspect your information, logout, delete your useraccount from cocodas login(you don't delete your other accounts) and change the means of your login.
+By clicking on 'Account Page', you will be forwarded to a separate Login Server page.
+Here you can inspect your information, add or remove connected accounts, log out, or delete your user account.
+Deleting your account will immediately remove your data from the database, but already created accounts will still contain your identity information.

 ![](img/cocoda-loginserver-en.png)

-If you are logged in, the main page will change too, the icon is now green and you can even see, in which registry your mappings will be saved.
+When logged in, you will also see either a green icon (see screenshot) or the chosen identity provider's icon next to your name, as well as the registry which is used to save mappings.

 ![](img/cocoda-homepage2-en.png)